Skip to main content

 On the 2nd of July 2026, the Faculty of Arts held its 3rd Faculty Distinguished Alumni Lecture titled "Versatility of Formal Education in Music," delivered by Lanre Delano.

-The event opened with a musical presentation by the Department of Music, after which it commenced with the recognition of dignitaries like the Vice-Chancellor, Professor Simeon Bamire, and other invited guests.
+The programme began with a musical presentation by the Department of Music, followed by the recognition of dignitaries, including the Vice-Chancellor, Professor Simeon Bamire, and other invited guests.
+The National Anthem and the university anthem were subsequently rendered.

 In his goodwill message, the Vice-Chancellor welcomed and recognized everyone present at the occasion.
 Professor Simeon Bamire further stated that there is a need for more facilities and office space for staff.
 After addressing and appreciating everyone present, he formally declared the event open.